-If your plan is to raise animals together, it is best to make sure you have two females, and that the females have each undergone separate quarantining procedures for at least two months on their own, though longer is better.
-Overall, always keep an eye on your geckos and watch for tail nipping, weight loss, or other issues that may indicate that your geckos are fighting with each other and be prepared to separate them.
-Males and females should not be kept together unless the female is of appropriate size (I recommend 35 grams or larger) and you have done a slew of research on the effects of breeding on your animals.
-A male will breed a female if they are housed together, once he has hit maturity!
+If you do choose to house crested geckos together, always keep an eye on your geckos and watch for tail nipping, crest biting, weight loss, or other issues that may indicate that your geckos are fighting with each other and be prepared to separate them.
+Males and females should never be kept together unless the female is of appropriate size (I recommend 2 years of age and over 35 grams) and you have done a slew of research on the effects of breeding on your animals.
+A male will breed a female if they are housed together, once he has hit maturity.

 You may notice that your gecko has a small whitish bump on either side of its vent.
 These are the cloacal spurs.
 Both males and females have them; they are thought to be used in mating to help the male align himself with the female.
 Some breeders insist that you can tell a male from a female by the size of the spurs, as males sometimes tend to have larger spurs than the female.
 However, this is not always the case - I have at least one female who has larger spurs than a male of the same size, and have seen at least one male with spurs that are almost non-existant.

 I am personally wary of breeders who insist that they know whether a gecko is male or female from the spur size alone.